cch5ng/recipe-plus/README.md

 ## Status

-* FIX: delete button, how to affect the parent, RecipeList state maybe I can merge up Recipe into RecipeList?
+* FIX: delete button, how to affect the parent, RecipeList state still not clear how to push up recipe delete results to recipelist state (names) maybe I can merge up Recipe into RecipeList?
 * FIX: all buttons are updating the localStorage appropriately but they are not updating the state of the respective component appropriate
   * Delete button (not sure how to go from recipe to recipeList)